Call for Presentations

 What does the future of facilitating student achievement, improving learning environments and advancing research look like in a new decade?
 What processes, strategies and solutions are you using to create, implement and deliver cutting-edge technologies, pedagogy and curriculum redesign?

-The organizing committee of iCoN Summer Institute 20/20 invites prospective authors to submit abstracts for presentations through Jan.
-28, 2020, at 11:59 p.m.
+The iCoN Institute organizing committee invites prospective authors to submit abstracts for presentations through March 1 at 11:59 p.m.
 Eastern Time.

 Presentations should last 20 minutes, followed by 10 minutes of Q-and-A time, and relate to one or more of three tracks: